Hill East: Education

 The District of Columbia Public Schools operates public schools in the area.
 Hill East is served by Eastern High School, Eliott-Hine Middle School, Payne Elementary School and Capitol Hill Cluster School, which consist of Stuart-Hobson Middle School, Watkins Elementary School and Peabody Elementary School.

 St. Coletta of Greater Washington, which operates a special education school and City Center Public Charter School have campuses in Hill East.

 Transportation

-Hill East is served by Stadium–Armory and Potomac Avenue stations on the Washington Metro Blue, Orange and Silver lines.
+Hill East is served by the Washington Metro's Stadium–Armory station, which serves the Blue, Orange, and Silver rail lines.
+With the New Stadium at RFK Campus expected to open in 2030, Metro proposed expanding Stadium–Armory with additional escalators and elevators, a new mezzanine, and an enlarged north entrance.
+They also proposed creating a new bus rapid transit (BRT) route, known as the Gold Line, which would operate in dedicated bus lanes in the center of the road.
+The line's western terminus would be Washington Union Station, from where it would travel east along H Street before reaching a new transit center near the stadium along Benning Road, closely mirroring the route of the defunct H Street Streetcar.
+The entire transit plan is estimated to cost $300–400 million.